anthonyparra/Machine-Olfaction/README.md

 # Machine-Olfaction
 This repository includes a variety of programs written for the research of Machine Olfaction at Stanford in Summer 2019.
+These are in no way organized and are for record purposes.